GluuFederation/docs-casa-prod/docs/source/developer/ui-pages.md

 ## Writing your first pages

 Writing pages from scratch can be hard at first.
 We recommend identifying an existing page that somewhat resembles your needs, and check its code.
-For this you will have to clone [Casa project](./writing-first.md#download-project) or at least, check the ["Hello World"](./writing-first.md#anatomy) plugin code.
+For this you will have to inspect [Casa war contents](./writing-first.md#extract-war-contents) or at least, check the ["Hello World"](./writing-first.md#anatomy) plugin code.

 Reuse small pieces of markup until you get acquaintance with the tags, namespaces, and expressions used in zul code.
 Having some [ZK docs](./intro-plugin.md#reference-docs) at hand is useful as well.